Nissan Silvia: Export markets

-New Zealand version
+New Zealand

-The New Zealand market received the S15 Silvia in May 1999.
-These were official models, unlike with the Australian S15 Silvia, which were released a year later.
-They came offered with the SR20DET engine.
-The New Zealand S15s were Japan-spec from the factory and modified by New Zealand vehicle dealerships to meet New Zealand road requirements.
-These modifications included an antenna on the rear right quarter panel, an optional 2-spoke spoiler, New Zealand-spec brochures, and 200SX badges (which are located on the rear bumper instead of the boot lid).
-To comply with New Zealand's road regulations, the New Zealand S15s had a "JN1" VIN on a metal plaque placed over the JDM VIN on the firewall.
+New Zealand was the first to receive the S15 Silvia when it was introduced to the market in May 1999.
+Nissan provided the models for sale and use in the region, importing them directly from Japan and were modified by New Zealand vehicle dealerships to meet New Zealand road requirements.
+These modifications included an antenna on the rear right quarter panel, an optional 2-spoke spoiler, the removal of the Silvia badge on the boot lid and its replacement with a 200SX badge on the rear bumper, as well as a New Zealand-spec brochure.
+To comply with New Zealand's road regulations, the New Zealand S15s had a "JN1" VIN on a metal plaque, placed over the original JDM one on the firewall.
+All models came in the Spec-R trim, which includes the turbocharged SR20DET engine.

-In total, 477 200SXs were sold in New Zealand from July 1997 to August 2002, which included S14 models.
-This does not include the few 40+ S15s from May 1999 to July 1999, as they weren't included in the official Nissan databases.
-The reasons for these exclusions are unknown.
+In total, 477 200SXs were sold in New Zealand from July 1997 to August 2002, which also includes S14 models.
+The first few 40+ 200SXs made between May 1999 to July 1999 (which were S15 models) are excluded from Nissan's official databases; the reasons for these exclusions are unknown.